vxern/logos/CONTRIBUTING.md

 ## Contribute to Logos

 > Before you start, make sure you have the latest versions of the following software installed on your system:
-> - Node.js + NPM - running the program & managing dependencies
+> - Bun - running the program & managing dependencies
 > - RavenDB - storing permanent data
 > - Redis - storing temporary/external data
 > - Lavalink - playing audio